analyticadam/SBA-308-JavaScript-Fundamentals/README.md

 [ ] Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
 [ ] Commit frequently to the git repository.
 [X] Include a README file that contains a description of your application.
+Step 1: A learnerMap is created that organizes assignment submissions by each learner's unique ID.
+This makes it easier to find all submissions for each learner based on their ID.
+Step 2: An assignmentMap is created that organizes assignment details by each ID.
+Each learner's submission is processed to calculate the score as a perecentage for each asssignment along with an average score on assignments.
+Fixed repository issue.